Pecos SoftWareWorks

 And then there is the problem of dead pixels and stuck pixels.
 Seeing the pixels on a LCD screen really bugs me.
 Seeing one red pixel ‘stuck on’ somewhere near the middle of the screen would drive me bonkers.
 And these types of problems are quite common.
 There is an acceptable limit for the number of dead or stuck pixels with the purchase of a new LCD at most vendors.
 Newegg’s return policy for LCDs states that you must have at least eight dead pixels before the monitor is considered defective.

-The latest trend in LCDs is toward wide-screen LCDs.
-Wide-screen LCDs are great for watching DVD movies, but pretty lousy when it comes to viewing documents.
-Most documents still follow the standard 8 ½ by 11 inch format and a wide-screen LCD monitor is just not very good at viewing that size document, although they are good at displaying two 8 ½x11” documents side by side.
+The latest trend in LCDs is toward widescreen LCDs.
+Widescreen LCDs are great for watching DVD movies, but pretty lousy when it comes to viewing documents.
+Most documents still follow the standard 8.5 by 11 inch format and a widescreen LCD monitor is just not very good at viewing that size document, although they are good at displaying two 8.5x11 inch documents side by side.
 Anyone remember those monitors that were a lot taller than they were wide?
-They were designed specifically for viewing 8 ½ by 11 inch documents.
+They were designed specifically for viewing 8.5 by 11 inch documents.

 This is less of a concern with newer video cards but be aware that it may be an issue for your existing video card.